 Sothen all veg and add stock with miso paste.
 Add plenty of turmeric and season later as don’t forget miso paste is salty.

-Not paid to post, used my own stuff: stock pot from Le Creuset, bowls are from Serrax, Ikea and Hema
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my stock pot from Le Creuset, bowls are from Serrax, Ikea and Hema